 People-Jobs matching is a hot topic, as new types of jobs require new skills and combinations of expertise and experiences, and that technological changes, along with other socio-economic transformations, push workers to reorient their career.
+The world of work is changing fast, when hiring struggle to adjust.

 In a recruitment process, matching a profile to job attributes is primarily about evaluating the ability of the candidate to deliver the expected outcomes at the expected level of performance.
-The assessment is usually based on education and a proven track record of experience.
-Some gaps in competencies and/or experience are welcomed, as they are part of the candidate’s opportunities for growth, provided that the person has the potential to perform successfully in the role.
+The assessment is usually based on education and a proven track record of experiences.
+Some gaps in competencies and/or experience are welcomed, as they are part of the candidate’s opportunities for growth, provided that the person has the potential to perform successfully in the position.

 The assessment becomes more complicated when a profession changes completely or when a job requires a very unusual mix of backgrounds and competencies.
 Both recruiters and applicants are faced with predicting performance as compatibility is no longer aligned with job similarity.